 -Strength and relevance of the master's thesis proposal

 Is there any cost to attend the Master’s programme?

-Successful applicants will be awarded a scholarship to cover tuition fees and maintenance during their stay in Buenos Aires.
+Successful applicants will be awarded a scholarship to cover tuition fees and partial cost of living in Buenos Aires.

 What is the modality of the course?

 The course is intensive, with theoretical and practical components.
 It involves attending courses, seminars and workshops; taking evaluations; conducting individual research activities; and attending special events.